MarcinkEve/movies/README.md

 - frontend - "src" directory
 - backend - "backend" directory

-It allows you to record your favourite movie title, year and genre.
+It allows you to logIn to your account and record your favourite movie title, year and genre.
 The data is saved in localhost mySQL database.
 List of saved movies is rendered in screen.

 It is possible to change list's data: